Practical User Impersonation

 }

-Two models power the feature: `Impersonation` stores who, why, scope, and TTL and `AuditLog` records every action with both actor and effective IDs.
+Two models power the feature: Impersonation stores the session details, and AuditLog records every action with dual identity tracking.

 model Impersonation {